-The bill H.48 aims to enhance air quality by prohibiting the installation of devices in motor vehicles that increase their ability to emit soot, smoke, or particulates.
-It introduces new legal language that specifically forbids retrofitting vehicles with such equipment and imposes civil penalties for violations, including fines of up to $500 for a first offense and between $500 and $1,000 for subsequent offenses.
+The bill H.48 aims to enhance air quality by prohibiting the installation of equipment in motor vehicles that increases their ability to emit soot, smoke, or particulates.
+It introduces new legal language that specifically forbids retrofitting vehicles with devices that enhance emissions and establishes civil penalties for violations.
+For a first offense, individuals could face a fine of up to $500, while subsequent offenses could result in fines ranging from $500 to $1,000.
 Additionally, the bill mandates that motor vehicles must be in good mechanical condition and properly equipped, with specific prohibitions against operating vehicles that have modified exhaust systems designed to increase emissions.

 Statutes affected: As Introduced: 10-567, 23-1221